hiAndrewQuinn/selkouutiset-scrape-cleaned/2023/10/28/_index.en.md

 The UN General Assembly demands a humanitarian ceasefire in Gaza.
 The UN General Assembly has issued a resolution on the matter.
 The resolution condemns violence against Palestinian and Israeli civilians.

 120 countries voted in favor of the resolution.
 14 states voted against.
-45 states abstained, i.e. did not take a position on the issue.
+45 states abstained, i.e. did not take a position on the matter.

 For example, Finland and many other countries voted no because the UN resolution did not condemn Hamas's attack on Israel.